Weighing the benefits of balance training

-NEW YORK (Reuters) - Dick Sandhaus, a healthy and fit 62-year old, says he never gave his balance a thought until he lost it.
+NEW YORK, March 5 (Reuters) - Dick Sandhaus, a healthy and fit 62-year old, says he never gave his balance a thought until he lost it.

 A wicked sprained ankle was the result.
 Now he practices balancing for a few minutes each day and urges his fellow baby boomers to do the same.